-About 103,000 people live in Port Phillip (as of 30 June 2021), with nine per cent of these residents aged over 70 and 43 per cent 'digital natives' under 34 years of age.
+About 112,060 people live in Port Phillip (as of 30 June 2021), with seven per cent of these residents aged over 70 and 47 per cent 'digital natives' under 34 years of age (Source: Census of Population and Housing 2016, to be updated in June 2022).

-We have 9,348 school aged children and 505 people who identify as Aboriginal and Torres Strait Islanders.
-A third of our residents were born overseas, with 27 per cent arriving in Australia within the last five years.
-19 per cent speak a language other than English and two per cent have difficulty speaking English.
+We have 8,464 school aged children and 392 people who identify as Aboriginal and Torres Strait Islanders.
+A third of our residents were born overseas, with 46 per cent arriving in Australia within the last five years.
+Twenty per cent speak a language other than English and two per cent have difficulty speaking English (Source: Census of Population and Housing 2016, to be updated in June 2022).

 Approximately 49 per cent of residents are renters.
-Singles and couples make up 66 per cent of all households.
+Singles and couples make up 68 per cent of all households (Source: Census of Population and Housing 2016, to be updated in June 2022).